• Campground Selection, Purpose of Publication and Research Method

 Campground Description and Configuration

 Organized campgrounds range from primitive to highly developed.
 Most of these primitive campgrounds include designated camping sites with at least one vault toilet.
 Fresh water may or may not be available.
 Campground development levels above primitive vary.
 They can include vault toilets and water to flush toilets with hot (or cold) showers to sites with recreational vehicle (RV) hookups.
-Of course, many of the campgrounds include beautiful lakes with provided swimming beaches, fishing, power boating, canoeing, etc. These recreational facilities also contribute to the development level of the campground.
+Of course, many of the campgrounds include beautiful lakes with provided swimming beaches, fishing, power boating, canoeing, etc. These amenities also contribute to the development level of the campground.

 The camp sites described are classified as tent sites, RV sites or combined sites.
 The number of camping sites counted do not include designated host sites.
 Some campgrounds have sites with full or partial RV hookups.
 When describing water availability, the Guide includes whether the spigots are hand pumps or water pressure devices with or without threads.
 The latter information is to let RVrs know whether there is a source for temporarily connecting a water hose to fill up the fresh water tank.